 Measure it

-Our staff monitor student progress using an assessment spreadsheet made for us by our Education Associate.
+We use a bespoke assessment spreadsheet made for us by our Education Associate to monitor pupil progress.
 The spreadsheet is saved centrally, and allows us to identify student strengths and areas for development within the essential skills.
 Staff are given time to update their assessments during staff meetings.

 Focus tightly